phillippmueller/BS_Thesis/README.md

 # BS_Thesis
 ## Concerning Levels of Significance - Analysing Methods to Detect and Estimate P-Hacking

-Supervisor: [Prof. Dr. Oliver Grothe], Chair of Analytics and Statistics, Institute of Operations Resaerch, Karlsruhe Institute of Technology
+Supervisor: [Prof. Dr. Oliver Grothe](https://as.ior.kit.edu), Chair of Analytics and Statistics, Institute of Operations Resaerch, Karlsruhe Institute of Technology

 Abstract:
 Results from empirical analyses can be forged with ease.
 Currently, such analyses are based on